MCV20/PHP2550-Portfolio/Project 3/README.md

 ## Guideline

-In this folder you will find 3 different folders.The folder `Manuscript` contains the pdf report and the zip-file for the Latex text.
+In this folder you will find 3 different folders.The folder `Manuscript` contains the pdf report, the zip-file for the Latex text, and additionally, the poster for this project.
 The `R Code` folder contains the code for reproduction.
 You will find two files there.
 The file `project3.qmd` contains all necessary code for reproduction and the file `project3-fixed-res.RData` contains the saved workspace of the simulation results.